- Is Land Rover reliable?

 Common Land Rover problems

 There are some issues that are more common in Land Rover and Range Rover models than there are on others.
 It’s important that you know what some of these problems are, particularly if you are looking at a used Land Rover or Range Rover.
 Some of these problems include:

 - Air suspension

-- This is quite a common problem and is often seen after about six years or so.
+- This is quite a common problem and is often seen after around six years.

 - Oil leaks

-- This can happen when the Land Rover is 60,000 or so miles in but has also been seen before it reaches this point.
+- This can happen when the Land Rover reaches approximately 60,000 miles, however, it has been seen before a vehicle reaches this point too.

 - Sunroof leaks